 Jim Morrison’s Cave is located at Corral Canyon Park in Malibu.
 It is doubtful that rocker Jim Morrison ever visited this sandstone cave, but the name has stuck.

 This cave is closed for an indefinite period due to a huge increase in vandalism.
 The California Department of Parks has removed the graffiti and returned Jim Morrison’s Cave to its natural state.

-The cave made news headlines back in November of 2007 when a group of partiers made an illegal campfire and started a wildfire.
-Nearly 5,000 acres were burned and 50 homes destroyed.
+The cave made news headlines back in November of 2007 when partiers made an illegal campfire and started a wildfire.
+Nearly 5,000 acres were burned, and 50 homes were destroyed.

 Today Jim Morrison’s Cave attracts hikers and mountain bikers who visit Corral Canyon Park to explore nature.
 There is also a steady stream of social media-driven visitors looking for adventure.